olivo28/bnsheroes-timer/readme.md

 ### 🌟 Overview

-**BnS Heroes HUB/Timer** is the ultimate companion tool and Progressive Web App (PWA) designed for *Blade & Soul Heroes* players.
+**BnS Heroes HUB** is the ultimate companion tool and Progressive Web App (PWA) designed for *Blade & Soul Heroes* players.
 It has evolved from a simple timer into a comprehensive ecosystem that acts as a central **HUB** for tracking timers and a powerful **Compendium** for team building and hero management.

 Built with a modular **Vanilla JS (ES6)** architecture and a robust **Node.js** backend, it features real-time synchronization, Discord-based authentication, server-side push notifications, and a sophisticated drag-and-drop team builder.